Nuclear receptor 4A2: Applications

 NR4A2 induces tyrosine hydroxylase (TH) expression, which eventually leads to differentiation into dopaminergic neurons.
 NR4A2 has been demonstrated to induce differentiation in CNS precursor cells in vitro but they require additional factors to reach full maturity and dopaminergic differentiation.
-Therefore, NR4A2 modulation may be promising for generation of dopaminergic neurons for Parkinson’s disease research, yet implantation of these induced cells as therapy treatments, has had limited results.
+Therefore, NR4A2 modulation may be promising for generation of dopaminergic neurons for Parkinson's disease research, yet implantation of these induced cells as therapy treatments, has had limited results.

+Transgenic C57bl6 mice heterozygous for Nurr1 show ~50% reduced Nurr1 mRNA and ~30% reduced TH expression.
+Dopamine levels in the striatum were also significantly reduced and these mice show behavioral effects indicative of dopaminergic sensitivity and susceptibility to dysfunction.

+NR4A2 mRNA may be a useful biomarker for Parkinson's disease in combination with inflammatory cytokines.

-Knockout Studies
+Knockout studies

 Studies have shown that heterozygous knockout mice for the NR4A2 gene demonstrate reduced dopamine release.
 Initially this was compensated for by a decrease in the rate of dopamine reuptake; however, over time this reuptake could not make up for the reduced amount of dopamine being released.
-Coupled with the loss of dopamine receptor neurons, this can result in the onset of symptoms for Parkinson’s Disease.
+Coupled with the loss of dopamine receptor neurons, this can result in the onset of symptoms for Parkinson's disease.

 Interactions

 NR4A2 has been shown to interact with: